What is Data Science?

 At this time, we do not offer a minors or clusters in data science.

-I’m a freshman.
+I’m a first year student.
 What should I take so I can declare data science as my major?

-Incoming freshman typically take the prerequisite courses to enter the major.
+Incoming first year students typically take the prerequisite courses to enter the major.
 This would include taking calculus (MTH 141/161/171) and MTH 150: Discrete Mathematics in their first term and CSC 171: The Science of Programming and the second calculus course (MTH 142/162/172) in their second semester.

 In your sophomore year, you would take CSC 172: The Science of Data Structures and MTH 143 (if required).
 Your grades must be a 2.0 or better in these courses to pursue the degree.